taishi-i/awesome-ChatGPT-repositories/README.md

  * [magentic](https://github.com/jackmpcollins/magentic) - Seamlessly integrate LLMs as Python functions
  * [chatgpt_system_prompt](https://github.com/louisshark/chatgpt_system_prompt) - store all agent's system prompt
  * [LangGPT](https://github.com/embraceagi/langgpt) - LangGPT: Empowering everyone to become a prompt expert!🚀  Structured Prompt，Language of GPT, 结构化提示词，结构化Prompt
+ * [chatgpt-prompts-for-academic-writing](https://github.com/ahmetbersoz/chatgpt-prompts-for-academic-writing) - This list of writing prompts covers a range of topics and tasks, including brainstorming research ideas, improving language and style, conducting literature reviews, and developing research plans.
+ * [self-refine](https://github.com/madaan/self-refine) - LLMs can generate feedback on their work, use it to improve the output, and repeat this process iteratively.

 ## Chatbots